gwendalminguy/versify/README.md

 ### Warning:

-Although a Genius API Client Access Token is provided in Versify, a new one might be required, and can be generated through [Genius API Client Management](https://genius.com/api-clients/new).
-A Genius account is needed to create a new API Client.
-The old Client Access Token can then simply be replaced by the new one by changing the value of the *access_token* variable at the beginning of the *main* function of the `script.py` file.

-Because of Genius API restrictions, using a VPN while executing Versify might result in a Forbidden Access Error (403), displaying **Genius Request Error** when *LyricsGenius* searches for the lyrics.
+Because of [Genius](https://genius.com) restrictions, using a VPN while executing Versify might result in a Forbidden Access Error (403), displaying **Genius Request Error** when *LyricsGenius* searches for the lyrics.
 For the same reasons, executing Versify from a VPS or a GitHub Codespace might result in the same error.
 Disabling any VPN and executing Versify from a locally installed IDE such as Visual Studio Code should resolve this problem.

 ## ⚠️ Disclaimer